 In addition to device distraction, other kinds of distracted operating include talking to passengers and eating or drinking.

 Most people use cars to get from one place to another, but most people go out on the water for recreational purposes.
 So, many boaters drink while boating.
-Alcohol is a depressant which clouds judgment and impairs motor skills.
+Alcohol is a depressant that clouds judgment and impairs motor skills.
 Both these cognitive functions must be at a high level to safely operate a boat or other heavy machinery.

 When these negligent boaters cause collisions, the victims may be entitled to compensation for their injuries.
 This compensation usually includes money for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering.
 To learn more about recoverable damages in your unique case, speak with a qualified boat accident attorney.